cocolabs/pz-airhorn/README.md

 ## Motivation

-In an episode of The Walking Dead we can see Daryl using the Air Horn to attract the horde, I wanted to integrate this item into the game for my first mod
+In an episode of The Walking Dead we can see Daryl using an air horn to attract the horde.
+I wanted to integrate this item into the game for my first mod

 ## Screenshots